- Frequency of wage payments

 An employer may pay wages by payroll card.
 An employer may not require payment by payroll card.
 The employee must consent to payment by payroll card.
 OK Dept. of Labor Wage Law FAQ

 Payment upon Separation from Employment

 An employer must pay an employee who has been separated from employment, whether by termination, discharge, quitting, resignation, lay off, or labor dispute, all wages due by the next regular designated payday established for the pay period in which the work was performed.
-The employer can pay the wages either through the regular pay channels or by certified mail, if requested by the employee, unless provided otherwise by a collective bargaining agreement that covers the employee.
-Oklahoma Stat.
-40-5:165.3
+The employer can pay the wages either through the regular pay channels or by certified mail if requested by the employee, unless provided otherwise by a collective bargaining agreement that covers the employee.
+OK Statute 40-5-165.3

 Wages in Dispute

 In order to successfully allege a bona fide disagreement over the amount of wages owed an employee, the employer must:

 - timely pay such amount as the employer concedes to be due, without condition; and

 - Provide to the employee, within fifteen (15) days of either receipt of a wage claim form from the Department of Labor or certified mail receipt of written demand from an employee, written explanation of the relevant facts and/or evidence which supports the belief of the employer that the wages in dispute are not owed.

 Acceptance by the employee of any payment does not constitute a release as to the balance of the wage claim.

 An employer may not withhold or deduct any portion of an employee”™s wages unless: